Getting to Skåne

 It’s an easy drive from anywhere in Europe and you can take your car on the ferry for the last part to save time and fuel.
 Ferries depart from several harbours in Poland, Germany and Denmark.

-Driving is easy.
-Enjoy unhurried roads and undulating countryside.
-Rent a car on location for the day or for the week at one of the many car rental companies – they're all searchable on Google.
+If you don't bring your own car, rent a car on location for the day or for the week at one of the many car rental companies – they're all searchable on Google.

 Since January 2016 there are border controls at the train stations adjacent to the Öresund Bridge, at the toll station on the bridge and by the ferries in Denmark and in Sweden.
 There are no controls in the opposite direction from Sweden to Denmark.
 Be sure to bring a valid ID with photo identification for all family members (passport, valid driver's licence or approved Nordic EU ID card).
 Read more about border controls here.